-Copies of the regulations and administrative guidelines governing the classification of residents and nonresidents for admission and tuition purposes are available on the Office of the Registrar website.
+Copies of the regulations and administrative guidelines governing the classification of residents and nonresidents for admission and tuition purposes are available on the Residency webpage of the Office of the Registrar website.
 Questions concerning these regulations and guidelines should be referred to that office.